oddbird/oddsite/content/2012/11/27/susy-off-canvas.rst

   $main : 6;
   $side : ($large-columns - $main)/2;

-Nothing new here, we're just dividing up the space into variables we can use.
+Nothing new here; we're just dividing up the space into variables we can use.

 .. code:: scss